ucsb/campus-cloud-docs/docs/bestpractices/close.md

    Include **Account#**, **PO#** and **date** for account to be closed.

-4. CONFIRM in the ServiceNow Ticket each list item below to authorize the account to be closed.
+4. CONFIRM in the ServiceNow Ticket each list item below to authorize the closure of the account.
    * Remove Data sources - Confirm all regulated data, Datasets, etc. have been removed.
    * Remove Data created - Confirm all data, reports, analysis, etc have been removed from the account or can be deleted.
    * Destroy Resources - Confirm all owner created resources have been destroyed.